C00kie-/squirrel.lu/cheat-sheet-5.md

 [About Conda](https://docs.conda.io/en/latest/)

-**Update** : Recommanded setup with mamba as package manager: see conda miniforge documentation [here](https://github.com/conda-forge/miniforge#manbaforge) to know how to install.
+**Update** : Recommanded setup with mamba as package manager: see conda miniforge documentation [here](https://github.com/conda-forge/miniforge#manbaforge) to see how to install.